Europe Counts Cost Of Heatwave As Spain PM Says More Than 500 Died - UrduPoint

 Europe Counts Cost Of Heatwave As Spain PM Says More Than 500 Died

-Climate change protesters warned the scorching weather should be a wake-up call for the continent.
+Climate change protesters said the scorching weather should be a wake-up call for the continent.

-Spanish Prime Minister Pedro Sanchez said the "climate emergency is a reality".
+"This has nothing to do with ideologies, but with a reality, with a climatic emergency that the planet is living through," said Spanish Prime Minister Pedro Sanchez.

-Speaking against a backdrop of charred trees and burnt ground in the hard-hit northeastern Zaragoza region, he urged people to take "extreme caution".
+Speaking against a backdrop of charred trees and burnt ground in the hard-hit northeastern Zaragoza region, he urged people to exercise "extreme caution".

 Sanchez cited figures released by the Carlos III Health Institute, which estimates the number of heat-related fatalities based on the number of excess deaths compared to the average in previous years.